 Blogging for Hackology will help you build your writing skills and will give you a chance that your writeup will end up in front of an audience of millions .
-When you write for us you will you get a lot exposure and credibility, you have the potential to and here you can show it to the world.
-Our community is a friendly and active and we like to help out.
+When you write for us you will get a lot of exposure and credibility, If you have the potential you can show it to the world.
+Our community is friendly and active and we like to help out.

 - One of the oldest Cyber Tech and Hacking Blog on the internet